What Makes Us Different

 As the largest public behavioral health authority in the State of Texas, The Harris Center is proud to have over 2,600 team members who are subject matter experts in issues specific to adult, adolescent, and children’s behavioral health, crisis intervention, suicide prevention, intervention and postvention, behavioral health care for justice-involved persons, and resources and services for those with intellectual and developmental disabilities.

-For questions about these Services, scheduling appointments, and more, contact The Harris Center Patient Access Line.
+For questions about our services, scheduling appointments, and more, contact The Harris Center Patient Access Line.

 The Access and Crisis Lines Hub at The Harris Center is often the first point of contact for people experiencing a behavioral health or IDD needs or crises.
 These programs offer 24-hour support via a Crisis Line, Access Line, Emotional Support Text and serving as an answering hub for the 988 Suicide and Crisis Line.
 Support for non-crisis needs are also available via chat responder 7 days/week from 7 AM – 11 PM.

 The Harris Center Crisis Line answers calls not only for the Harris Center, but also for Brazos Valley MHMR, Burke, Gulf Coast Center, Gulf Bend Center, North Texas Behavioral Health Authority, and Spindletop Center.
 In total we serve 39 Texas counties, which is roughly a 1/3 of the Texas population.
 Working in collaboration with Local Mental Health Authorities means real time deployment of Mobile Crisis and Rapid Outreach Teams, as well as coordination with community providers and referrals to appropriate outpatient and crisis care.
 This well-trained team has also served as support for our fellow Texans by offering dedicated emotional support lines in response to disasters such as COVID and the tragic school shootings in Uvalde and Santa Fe.